 7) Wildlife Photographer of the Year Exhibition

 This is a true winter tradition for us!
-The Wildlife Photographer of the Year exhibition is held every year at the National History Museum, and it’s open from October to May – so theoretically, you don’t have to visit in winter, but we’ve decided to include since we’ve visited this exhibition either in November or December for the last 15 years!
+The Wildlife Photographer of the Year exhibition is held every year at the Natural History Museum, and it’s open from October to May – so theoretically, you don’t have to visit in winter, but we’ve decided to include since we’ve visited this exhibition either in November or December for the last 15 years!

 If you’re a photography and nature lover, this exhibition is absolutely unmissable.
 You can even submit your own shots and hope to be featured, but competition is pretty high, with some of the best nature photographers participating every year.
 Our favourite London winter activity, don’t miss it!